Crochet Yarn Weight Chart + How to Measure Wraps Per Inch (WPI)

 I have a video tutorial that demonstrates how to measure wraps per inch, or WPI to determine a yarn’s weight.

-What Yarn Weight Should I use for my Project?
+What Yarn Weight Should You Use?

 What is Yarn Ply?